Bind multiple SpatVector, sf, sfc and data frame objects by row

 #> NA Leon ES-LE

-# And with data frames with a message
+# Bind data frames with a message.

 data("mtcars")